Dougald Lamont: Political career

 Lamont led the Manitoba Liberals into the 2019 provincial election.
 He was one of three Liberal MLAs returned, being re-elected in St. Boniface, while Gerrard was re-elected in River Heights and Lamoureux won in Tyndall Park.

 Lamont led the Manitoba Liberals into the 2023 provincial election.
-He resigned as leader of the Manitoba Liberals with the loss of his seat in the 2023 election, which saw the Liberals reduced to a single seat (Lamoureux's).
+He resigned as leader of the Manitoba Liberals with the loss of his seat in the 2023 election, which saw the Liberals reduced to a single seat, retaining only Lamoureux's riding of Tyndall Park.
+Lamoureux succeeded him as leader on an interim basis, and former professional football player Willard Reaves was elected in 2025 to permanently replace Lamont as Liberal leader.